open-tale/open-tale.github.io/_docs/03-perks.md

 When attacking with a long-range weapon, the maximum range limit is increased by half of the character's Dexterity.
 If the character's Dexterity is odd, add 1 to it before dividing by 2.

-## 3.3 Personality

-#### Inner Confidence

-Uppon succeeding on a challenge after rolling for Persuasion, the character gets 1 extra point on the final score when rolling for Persuasion again.

-#### Manipulator

-You may roll for Malice on challenges that otherwise require rolls for Deception.

-#### Genius

-You may roll for Intellect on challenges that otherwise require rolls for Volition.

-#### Divine Inspiration

-When rolling for Intellect, add half of the character's Divinity to the final score.
-If the Divinity level is odd, add 1 to it before dividing by 2.

-#### Advocate

-When rolling for Persuasion, add half of the character's Intellect to the final score.
-If the Intellect level is odd, add 1 to it before dividing by 2.

-#### Filthy Liar

-When rolling for Deception, add half of the character's Persuasion to the final score.
-If the Persuasion level is odd, add 1 to it before dividing by 2.